 Although your protections under Section 504 and the ADA have been weakened by the courts, they are still important civil rights and antidiscrimination laws.
-Using these laws, prisoners with disabilities have won important victories in many federal judicial circuits, through both individual and class action suits.
-This Chapter will explain how you, as a prisoner with a disability, can use these laws to protect your rights.
+Using these laws, incarcerated people with disabilities have won important victories in many federal judicial circuits, through both individual and class action suits.
+This Chapter will explain how you, as an incarcerated person with a disability, can use these laws to protect your rights.

-B. Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act
+B. Section 504 of the Rehabilitation Act and the Americans with Disabilities Act